top of page

 "I am interested in behaviour, neuroscience, ecology and evolution.
 I work on various puzzles in animal communication, sensation and cognition.

-Numerical cognition: I am interested in the question of how mathematical cues are learned and processed, and in the question of whether logical inference emerges spontaneously or in the context of reward driven learning.
+Quantitative cognition: I am interested in the question of how mathematical cues are learned and processed, and in the question of whether logical inference emerges spontaneously or in the context of reward driven learning.
 I am also interested in the question of what kinds of computations neural hardwire can perform with relative ease.
 We look at this question relative to various ecological factors in two systems: zebrafish and semi-ferral dogs.
 We are training zebrafish in the lab on mathematical tasks to eventually study the neural basis of such cognition using calcium imaging in larval zebrafish.
+Some of these tasks are also shaped by our interest in behavioural economics, driven by a collaboration.
 Our goal in studying this question in dogs is to explore the possibility of large scale citizen science based data collection on the question of mathematical cognition and inference in animals with whom humans have a relatively strong behavioural understanding, and who are wild enough to benefit from strong learning abilities.
 For now this is work that undergraduates carry out with dogs around the campus.